 Roof Painting and Maintenance

 If you use a roof catchment for your water supplies, there are certain practices to avoid.
 For instance, the metals, lead, chromium and cadmium are toxic and a roof painted with paint containing these metals should not be used as a source of drinking water.
 While modern roof paints are generally labelled as to their suitability for drawing off a water supply, a technical representative from a paint manufacturer should be able to give you advice.
-A roof used for your water supply requires routine cleaning, with the water flushed to waste.
+A roof used for your water supply requires regular cleaning, with the water flushed to waste.
 Water should be set aside for cleaning and the line feeding the water storage tank should be disconnected.
 You can use a scrubbing brush, broom and clean water to scrub down the roof and clean out and flush through the spouting.
-This clears the roof of dirt, animal droppings, paint breakdown products and other potentially harmful rubbish.
+This clears the roof of dirt, mould, animal droppings and paint breakdown products.

 Cleaning Out Storage Tanks

 Your tank should be large enough to allow any material the opportunity to settle out with its outlet set a little above the base and a scouring valve located at the bottom.
 Your tank can be cleaned by removing all the water and then using clean water to sluice it and scrub it out.
 The sediment should be removed, and the tank cleaned, regularly.
 Refill your tank with disinfected water.
 (This, however, is not always practical for roof supplies).
 A long-handled clean broom can be used to push all the sludge on the bottom of your tank out through the scour valve.